kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

 ### Ingest Traces

-To start ingesting custom pans and Istio spans, you need to enable the Istio tracing feature and then deploy a TracePipeline to enable the shipment to Dynatrace using the secrets defined above.
+To start ingesting custom spans and Istio spans, you must enable the Istio tracing feature and then deploy a TracePipeline.

 1. Deploy the Istio Telemetry resource: